This site is intended for US

 INCRELEX® (mecasermin) is a prescription medicine used in children 2 years and older with short stature that have severely low levels of the hormone, insulin-like growth factor-1 (IGF-1).
 IGF-1 is needed for normal growth.

-Always give Increlex exactly as your doctor directed.
+Always give INCRELEX exactly as your doctor directed.

 Do not take INCRELEX if you are allergic to IGF-1 or any of its other ingredients.
 Report any allergic reactions.